Linh91/web-browser/README.md

 After reading up on the core components of a browser, our first hurdle was decide *what* we would actually build.
 We found no shortage of Stack Overflow posts advising against build your own HTML parser, for instance.
 The complexity was too great, and anyway, the posts advised sagely, parsing HTML is a "solved problem".
 Why would you attempt to write your own when wise men and women have already spent thousands of hours developing software that already does the job flawlessly?
 A similar logic applied to rendering engines, and almost every other part our browser would need.

 > *If you want to write the next "Greaterest HTML parserer" then give it up.
 Apache (or somebody else) wins; the important information is: you don't know more than the large groups that specialize in parsing HTML.*
-> (Stack Overflow comment)
+>> <cite>Stack Overflow comment</cite>

-We pondered this for a while, and in the end agreed that we wanted to make everything ourselves.
-We would all get much more out of the experience, and the final product would be all the more impressive for our struggles.
+We pondered this for a while, and in the end agreed that, nonetheless, we wanted to make everything ourselves.
+We would all learn much more from the experience, and the final product would be all the more impressive for our struggles.

 We began by building a basic parser, to take a string of HTML and break it into chunks we would be able to use later to render a page, and after some discussion we decided that those chunks should be organised in arrays of arrays - one for each element.
 The very first thing we did was to write a test for our parser taking `'<p>Hello world!</p>'` and returning `['<p>', 'Hello world!', '</p>']`.
 We passed the test by using JavaScript string functions to isolate the angle brackets surrounding each tag, and then cut at the appropriate index and pushed to the array.